Deathbird: The Rise and Fall of the Shi'ar Empire

-Deathbird was rescued by the Imperial Guard; Lilandra imprisoned her because she posed a threat to her rule.
-Vulcan is captured by the palace guard as he enters Shi'ar territory on his quest for vengeance against the entire Shi'ar race.
-He is incarcerated in the same maximum security installation that houses Deathbird.
+During his quest for vengeance against the Shi'ar, Vulcan is captured and held in the same prison as Deathbird.
 Vulcan is released by a member of a secret order that wishes D'Ken to lead the Shi'ar once more; Vulcan releases Deathbird.

 Vulcan is enthralled by Deathbird, and they become romantically involved.
 He promises to put his quest for vengeance on hold.
 Deathbird convinces Vulcan to finish the healing process that the Shi'ar members of the secret order had begun on D'Ken, who remained in a coma since the M'Kraan Crystal incident.
-When D'Ken discerns Vulcan's feelings for Deathbird, he invokes an ancient Shi'ar custom and invites Vulcan to marry Deathbird and become part of Shi'ar royalty.
+When D'Ken discerns Vulcan's feelings for Deathbird, he invokes an ancient Shi'ar custom and invites Vulcan to marry Deathbird.

-Vulcan and Deathbird are married in front of the M'Kraan Crystal just as the X-Men, Lilandra, The Starjammers, and the Shi'ar loyal to Lilandra attack.
-During the chaos that ensues Vulcan kills D'Ken (never having promised not to kill him) and assumes the throne of Emperor of the Shi'ar Empire, with Deathbird as his Empress.
-During the fight Polaris crushes the ribs of Deathbird's husband and she instructs the Imperial Guard, still loyal to the ruling family, to protect them as they flee.
+During Vulcan and Deathbird's wedding, the X-Men, Lilandra, the Starjammers, and the Shi'ar loyal to Lilandra attack.
+During the chaos that ensues, Vulcan kills D'Ken and becomes the emperor of the Shi'ar, with Deathbird as his empress.

-The Providian Order

-At some point after Vulcan's death she was captured by a top secret organization, however they were not interested in Deathbird, but in her child - a hybrid of an atavistic Shi'ar and a Human Mutant.
-The Providian Order, as the organization calls itself, was created to bring equality and uniformity to the universe, by creating a new perfect race.
-Sharada Darthri, the geneticist of the Providian Order, experimented on the baby and infused it with Kree geneline, thought the influx was stopped by the awakening of Deathbird, who rampaged through the laboratory.